Work Horses: The Hard Workers of the Regency Era

 The Shire horse, (sometimes referred to as the English Black Horse or the Old English Black Horse) was mainly found in the midland counties of England but was also diffused throughout England.
 These horses were ponderous, docile animals, frequently 17 hands high.
 They had short steps and a sluggish gait, which made them extremely slow.
 They also consumed large amounts of food and were often considered too heavy to be of much use on an ordinary farm.
 Although Shire horses were less profitable and undesirable to certain farmers, they were ideal for pulling heavy loads, such as coal, timber, or merchandise.
-For this reason, Shires were often used in London to travel to and from the wharves with heavy loads.
-London brewers also liked them because of their majestic bearing, their steady gait, and their striking glossy coats, which attracted great attention.
-In fact, brewers liked them so much they often purchased gently used 4-year-old Shires from farmers for exceedingly high prices.
-Despite their ability to haul loads, Shires had one main problem: They were too large and too heavy.
-For this reason, they tended to go lame easily or destroy themselves under their own weight, which resulted in one of their main health issues, that being, diseases of the foot or pastern (the part of the leg of between the fetlock and the top of the hoof).
+For this reason, Shires were often used in London to travel to and from the wharves with heavy loads, such as when Jumbo the elephant was sold and transported to the wharf to be shipped to America.

 Clydesdale Horses were derived from farm horses of Clydesdale, Scotland, from which they took their name.
 They were considered an excellent horse for “general usefulness.”
-Originally they were used for a variety of tasks that included plowing on hilly locations, hauling coal in Lanarkshire, and pulling heavy loads in Glasgow.
-Moreover, many small farmers actually earned a living raising and selling Clydesdale colts.
-Clydesdales averaged about 16 hands high and were generally brown or bay in color.
+Although the first recorded use of the name “Clydesdale” in reference to the breed did not happened until 1826, these horses were used for a variety of tasks during the Regency Era that included plowing on hilly locations, hauling coal in Lanarkshire, and pulling heavy loads in Glasgow.
+Moreover, many small farmers earned a living raising and selling Clydesdale colts.
+These work horses averaged about 16 hands high and were generally brown or bay in color.
 They were hardy in spirit and become distinguished for their free step when pulling a cart or plow.
 Because of their good looks, at the end of Prohibition in the United States, these horses were bought by the Budweiser Brewery who developed them into an international symbol that has become popular for both the breed and the brand.

-In the Highlands of Scotland, a Clydesdale pony or some other heavy, undersized pony that was a cross breed was referred to as a Garron.
-Garrons were usually 14 to 15 hands high.
-They were a hardy and serviceable breed that were “never housed, feed themselves in the mountains summer and harvest, and pastured near the houses in winter and spring.”
+In the Highlands of Scotland, a “mongrel” horse that consisted of a Highland cross of a Clydesdale horse with some heavy, undersized pony found in Orkney was usually referred to as a Garron.
+These type of horses were usually 14 to 15 hands high and because they were known as a hardy and serviceable breed they were “never housed, feed themselves in the mountains summer and harvest, and pastured near the houses in winter and spring.”
 Garrons were used for land tillage when Clydesdales were considered uneconomical.
 These horses were also fast rather than powerful and were generally valued for their abilities to work on slopes or unsteady surfaces.
-One description of the Garrons stated that “this breed, the garrons … from being ill kept and too early and severely worked, in some parts [of Scotland] have a coarse, feeble, and deformed appearance, and stand badly on their legs; but when decently used, they look well, are steady on bad roads, whether rocky or miry; and though under-sized for a two-horse plough, are stout active animals.”
+One description of the Garrons stated:

+“[T]his breed, the garrons … from being ill kept and too early and severely worked, in some parts [of Scotland] have a coarse, feeble, and deformed appearance, and stand badly on their legs; but when decently used, they look well, are steady on bad roads, whether rocky or miry; and though under-sized for a two-horse plough, are stout active animals.”

-- Bailey, L.H., Cyclopedia of American Agriculture, 1908
+- Bailey, L.H., Cyclopedia of American Agriculture, 1908, p.
+494-495.

-- Jamieson, John, An Etymological Dictionary of the Scottish Language, Vol. 1, 1808
+- Jamieson, John, An Etymological Dictionary of the Scottish Language, Vol. 1, 1808.

-- Jamieson, John, Scottish Dictionary and Supplement, Vol. 3, 1841
+- Jamieson, John, Scottish Dictionary and Supplement, Vol. 3, 1841, p.
+465.